 Adopt these 8 best management practices and create a positive work relationship with your domestic worker

 1. Give clear guidelines and time to adjust

 In the long term, avoid micromanaging her.
 Once everything is on track, let your domestic worker try to do things on her own.
 Sit down regularly with her to discuss what is going well and what needs to be adjusted.
-At the beginning you can do it weekly or on a monthly basis, then as often as needed and at least once a year for an annual performance review.
+At the beginning, you can do it weekly or monthly, then as often as needed and at least once a year for an annual performance review.

 E.g. “Hey Julia, here is your weekly schedule.
 I don’t mind when things are done, I let you manage your time – as long as everything is done that’s great.
 I am here if you have any question or if you find it difficult to finish everything.
 We will discuss if you feel that it is too much for you, your input and suggestion are important to us, feel free to share them with us.”

 “Strictly professional” does not necessarily work with domestic workers.

 She has left her family behind to work for yours.
 She will appreciate your genuine questions about her loved ones (not intensively, of course, keep an appropriate boundary).
 Small gifts for them is a nice way to reward your domestic worker and to show your appreciation.
 Help your domestic worker to build a better future for herself by suggesting courses she could attend to upgrade her skills.